EmergingThreats/query-api-docs/source/index.md

 Parameter | Optional? | Description
 --------- | --------- | -----------
-md5 | No | The md5sum of the malware sample.
-dates | No | The dates the malware sample has been observed to have actively communicated with the specified domain.
+source | No | The md5sum of the malware sample. first_seen | No | The date the malware sample was first seen associated to the domain. last_seen | No | The date the malware sample was last seen associated to the domain.

 ## Get domain related IPs